José Izquierdo (footballer, born 1980)

-José Izquierdo Martínez (born 3 August 1980) is a Spanish former footballer who played as a right back.
+José Izquierdo Martínez (born 3 August 1980) is a Spanish former professional footballer who played as a right-back.

 Club career

 Izquierdo was born in Arnedo, La Rioja.
-A product of CA Osasuna's youth ranks, he made his La Liga debut against Villarreal CF on 8 September 2001, in a 0–3 away loss.
+A product of CA Osasuna's youth system, he made his La Liga debut against Villarreal CF on 8 September 2001, in a 3–0 away loss.
 In the 2003–04 season he played 35 league games, scoring in a 1–1 draw at neighbours Athletic Bilbao.

-Released by Osasuna in June 2008 after only totalling 27 appearances in his last three years, Izquierdo signed a one-year contract with second division side Gimnàstic de Tarragona, on 31 August 2008.
-The following campaign he dropped down a level and returned to his native region, moving to UD Logroñés.
+Released by Osasuna in June 2008 after only totalling 27 appearances in his last three years, Izquierdo signed a one-year contract with Segunda División club Gimnàstic de Tarragona, on 31 August 2008.
+The following campaign, he dropped down to Segunda División B and returned to his native region, moving to UD Logroñés.

 For 2011–12, the 31-year-old Izquierdo continued in the third tier, joining CD Atlético Baleares.

-Personal life

-Although Izquierdo played as a right back, his name in Spanish means "left".